-Mortality rates were based on the RP 2014 Healthy Mortality Table with generational mortality projection using the Buck modified MP 2018 scale for healthy lives and the RP 2014 Disabled Retiree Mortality Table with generational mortality projection using the Buck modified MP 2018 scale for disabled lives.
+Mortality rates were based on the PubG-2010 (Amount Weighted General Employees) Mortality Table with generational mortality projection using the Buck Modified MP 2019 scale for healthy lives and the PubG-2010 (Amount Weighted Contingent Survivor) mortality table with generational mortality projection using Buck Modified 2019 scale for current and future beneficiaries of deceased participants, and the PubG-2010 (Amount Weighted General Employees) Disabled Mortality Table with generational mortality projection using the Buck Modified MP 2019 scale.

 The long-term expected rate of return on pension plan investments was calculated by the Fund's investment manager as 6.67% using a building block approach.
 Capital market and asset class assumptions are estimates of how asset classes and combinations of classes may respond during various market environments.
 A building block approach develops an arithmetic mean expected return for each asset class, the return being the simple average which typically represents performance for a single period.
 Once an arithmetic mean is developed, it is converted to a geometric mean that expresses the arithmetic mean over a long-time horizon.
 The geometric mean return is used because it captures changes in portfolio performance over multiple years and is generally lower than the arithmetic mean, thus providing a more conservative estimate for return assumptions.
 The Fund's administrator determined that 6.50% was a reasonable assumption for the long-term rate of return on plan assets based on the calculation by the Fund's investment manager.

 The target asset allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table: